nanoporetech/scrappie/README.md

                              segmentation
       --slip, --no-slip      Use slipping
-  -t, --trim=start:end       Number of samples to trim, as start:end -y, --stay=penalty         Penalty for staying
+  -t, --trim=start:end       Number of samples to trim, as start:end -T, --temperature=temperature   Temperature to apply to posteriors according
+                             to recipe in Guo arXiv:1706.04599.
+Not implemented for CRF.
+  -y, --stay=penalty         Penalty for staying
   -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version

 ```

 ```